rgkalden/DataSciencePortfolio/README.md

 Jupyter Notebook showing the development of a machine learning model that can predict whether a passenger aboard the Titanic would have survived the disaster or not.

-## Process Project

-### Modelling Distillation

-Project demonstrating how machine learning can be used to model part of an industrial distillation process.

-### Reactor Model

-Part 1: Project demonstrating how machine learning can be used to model the relationship between the process conditions and the overall yield of a chemical reactor.

-Part 2: Project exploring how machine learning can improve process safety in chemical reactors by predicting if a reactor runaway will occur.